 The work toward attaining "artificial intelligence" is the center of considerable computer research, design, and application.
 The field is in its starting transient, characterized by many varied and independent efforts.
-Marvin Minsky has been requested to draw this work together into a coherent summary, supplement it with appropriate explanatory or theoretical noncomputer information, and introduce his assessment of the state-ofthe-art.
+Marvin Minsky has been requested to draw this work together into a coherent summary, supplement it with appropriate explanatory or theoretical noncomputer information, and introduce his assessment of the state-of-the-art.
 This paper emphasizes the class of activities in which a general purpose computer, complete with a library of basic programs, is further programmed to perform operations leading to ever higher-level information processing functions such as learning and problem solving.
-This informative article will be of real interest to both the general Proceedings reader and the computer specialist.-The Guest Editor areas: Search, Pattern-Recognition, Learning, Planning, and computers solve really difficult problems-are divided into five main Summary-The problems of heuristic programming-of making find only a few machines (mostly "general-purpose" computers, programmed for the moment to behave according to some specification) doing things that might cording to some specification) doing things that might computers, programmed for the moment to behave achnd only a few machines (mostly "general-purpose"
+This informative article will be of real interest to both the general Proceedings reader and the computer specialist.-The Guest Editor find only a few machines (mostly "general-purpose" computers, programmed for the moment to behave according to some specification) doing things that might find only a few machines (mostly "general-purpose" computers, programmed for the moment to behave according to some specification) doing things that might